-The use of trumpet VST’s is becoming more and more popular in modern music production and for good reason; they’re effective.
+The use of trumpet VST’s is becoming more and more popular in modern music production and for good reason; they’re effective and convenient.
 We are starting to see a shift from heavily synthesized sounds to more of a natural and organic feel.

 Keyboard players typically excel when it comes to playing trumpet parts because you can write similar melodies to the piano.
 (Link to my recent post on writing melodies).